ChloeL-E/msp1/README.md

         1. As a returning visitor, I want to find information about different treatments, duration and pricing.
         2. As a returning visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
-        3. As a returning visitor, I want to be able to make a booking enquiry.
-        4. As a returning visitor, I want to find social links.
+        3. As a Returning Visitor, I want to find the socials links so that I can join and keep upto date with events, offers and new treatments the spa.

     -   #### Frequent User Goals
         1. As a frequent visitor, I want to check to see if there are any new treatments.